osohq/oso/new-docs/content/any/learn/policies/application-types/index.md

 ## Registering Application Types

-Instances of application types can be constructed from inside an oso policy using [the `new` operator](polar-syntax#new) if the class has been **registered**. {{% exampleGet "registerClass" %}}
+Instances of application types can be constructed from inside an Oso policy using [the `new` operator](polar-syntax#new) if the class has been **registered**. {{% exampleGet "registerClass" %}}